spookyfoods/spookyfoods.github.io/_posts/2025-10-26-pipelining-parallels.md

 ## Part 2: The Workers (Stages vs. Threads)

 We have established that both hardware pipelining and software concurrency share the same goal: **increasing throughput**.
-Now, let's look at these curios 'workers' themselves.
+Now, let's look at these curious 'workers' themselves.

 ### The COA Concept: Pipeline Stages